Characters of the Metroid series: Kraid

+TheGamer listed Kraid as the 7th best character in the Metroid series, calling him "terrifying", "ruthless", and "iconic".
+Polygon's Michael McWhertor praised the intentionally-added "quick-kill" strategy for Kraid in Dread, which uses bombs—items normally not acquired before Kraid's battle—to drastically reduce the length of the fight, calling it "a fun little reward for Metroid sequence breakers from developers MercurySteam and Nintendo."

 Metroid Prime / Dark Samus

-Metroid Prime and its alternate form Dark Samus is the main antagonist of the Prime subseries.
-It is a strange, black-carapace, red-eyed creature with a humanoid face within its shell and the ability to control and horribly mutate anything it attaches to.
+Metroid Prime and its later form Dark Samus is the main antagonist of the Prime subseries.
+It is a strange, black-carapaced, red-eyed creature with a humanoid face within its shell and the ability to control and horribly mutate anything it attaches to.
 Metroid Prime appears in Metroid Prime as the final boss, and after its defeat, reforms itself by stealing Samus' Phazon Suit to become Dark Samus, a black-colored doppelgänger of Samus.

-Metroid Prime appeared in Tallon IV shortly after the impact of the Leviathan, a living Phazon meteor fused with a Metroid unfortunate enough to cross its path.
+Metroid Prime was formed when a Phazon meteor known as a Leviathan impacted on Tallon IV, released its living core, and enticed and fused with a Metroid unfortunate enough to cross its path.
 It caused severe damage to the Chozo colony before the Artifact Temple was built to contain Metroid Prime inside the impact crater of the Leviathan.
-According to the NTSC version of Metroid Prime, Space Pirate miners eventually discovered the creature, eventually dubbing it "Metroid Prime" after containing it with security units and drones brought to their laboratories to perform experiments.
-Metroid Prime eventually broke free and managed to assimilate several weapons and defense systems from fallen security units before going back to the impact crater.
-However, the PAL and Trilogy versions deny this, with the Pirate Logs only stating the Pirates picked up life signals coming from within the Artifact Temple.
+According to the NTSC version of Metroid Prime, Space Pirate miners discovered the creature, eventually dubbing it "Metroid Prime" after containing it with security units and drones brought to their laboratories to perform experiments.
+Metroid Prime broke free and managed to assimilate several weapons and defense systems from fallen security units before going back to the impact crater.
+The PAL and Trilogy versions however deny this, with the Pirate Logs only stating that the Pirates picked up life signals coming from within the Artifact Temple.
 After Samus gets all of the artifacts, she is able to enter the impact crater and fight Metroid Prime.
 After its defeat, the creature takes Samus' Phazon Suit to reconstruct itself into a body similar to hers, resulting in the being referred to as "Dark Samus".

 In Metroid Prime 2: Echoes, Dark Samus arrives in Aether while chasing the planet's Phazon.
-Shortly after, Samus arrives and encounters Dark Samus many times, eventually defeating her as Dark Aether was destroyed - but a post-credits scene shows Dark Samus reforming herself in deep space.
+Shortly after, Samus arrives and encounters Dark Samus many times, eventually defeating her as Dark Aether was destroyed, but a post-credits scene shows Dark Samus reforming herself in deep space.